Virtual Training and Hiring Events at Triad Goodwill

 Registration required.
 You can register for this session by contacting our Career Center at 336.544.5305 or email us at joto@triadgoodwill.org.

-Virtual Training Event: Pivot Tables in Microsoft Excel, on Monday January 25 9:00 a.m. – 12:00 p.m.
-Triad Goodwill Presents Pivot Tables in Microsoft Excel.
-This online workshop teaches individuals how to Understand and create for Pivot Tables both manually and automatically.
+Virtual Training Event: Formulas & Functions in Microsoft Excel, on Monday February 1 1:00 p.m. – 3:00 p.m.
+Triad Goodwill Presents Formulas and Functions in Microsoft Excel.
+This online workshop teaches individuals how to Understand formula and function basics, how to use formulas in spreadsheets and tables, how to create and use formulas that employ many different types of data, and more.

-This will include how to specify data and layouts for Pivot Tables, modify, format, understand functionality of non-numeric data and much more!
+Virtual Training Event: Essential Workplace Skills, on Monday, February 1 9:00 a.m. – 12:00 p.m.
+Triad Goodwill presents Essential Workplace Skills.
+In this workshop you will learn about five (5) skills topics including conflict resolution and self-presentation.
+This course will assist participants with ways to enjoy their jobs more by focusing on interactions between co-workers and supervisors, as well as, team building.
+The course prepares individuals for presenting themselves as the best employee to potential employers or demonstrating to existing employers they are promotion ready.Successfully completing this class guarantees a pre-screening with a local company!

+*Don’t have access to a computer for this class?
+We can help!
+Contact careerassistance@triadgoodwill.org for more information

 See the full course outline available here.